jamesabbott/rbc2xl/README.md

 ### Windows/MacOS binaries

-The Windows and MacOS builds do not require installation - just download them to a convenient location and double-click them to run.
+The Windows and MacOS builds do not require installation - just download the appropriate package from [https://github.com/jamesabbott/rbc2xl/releases](https://github.com/jamesabbott/rbc2xl/releases) to a convenient location and double-click them to run.

 ### Native Python Code (MacOS/Linux)